-Over the past few years, more and more corporate leaders and consultants have been talking about a “new” kind of workplace diversity: diversity of thought.
+Over the past few years, more and more corporate leaders and consultants have been talking about a “new” kind of workplace diversity: cognitive diversity, which can also be referred to as diversity of thought.

 Too often, these discussions skim the surface, suggesting that you just need to bring together differences of opinion and you can expect great things to happen.
 In fact, diversity of thought is more tangible than that; it’s something that can be measured.
 And just as crucial, the business benefits only come through intention.
 You have to get crystal clear about what it is, and then you need the processes, frameworks and leadership to take advantage of it.